-If the optional SBC sourced OPTIONS configuration is completed, the Heartbeat tab for the Sprint-SIPT server profile will appear as shown below.
+If the optional SBC sourced OPTIONS configuration is completed, the Heartbeat tab for the SP-SIP-Trunk server profile will appear as shown below.

-If adding a profile, click Next to continuing to the Advanced settings (not shown).
+If adding a profile, click Next to continue to Advanced settings (not shown).
 If editing an existing profile, select the Advanced tab and click Edit.
 In the resultant screen, select the Interworking Profile ServiceProvider created in Section 7.3.2.
 Click Finish.